SSWConsulting/SSW.Rules.Content/rules/the-main-principles-of-clean-architecture/rule.md

 As the Presentation layer is external to Core, the Application layer has no dependency on any presentation concerns.

-It is also common to use the Mediator pattern to implement the CQRS, and is seen in many Clean Architecture templates - while it is useful for large apps that are vastly complex, it is not required.

 A common mistake is using a HttpContext directly in the application layer, which is a dependency on the Presentation layer.
 Instead, the application layer should use an abstraction, or a service using Domain models, which the Presentation layer maps to.

 Examples: